 This brings us to the final step: compare your top ten against each brand season and select which one resonates the most with your words.
 Want an overview of each season?
 Grab the FREE brand workbook here!

-Once you’ve identified your brand season, you can start to implement the guidelines into your brand by working your way down the list.
-From the color palette to the photography style to the font selection, start updating and working the changes into your new visual brand.
+Once you’ve identified your brand season, you can start to implement the guidelines into your brand by working your way down the list of brand elements.
+From the color palette to the photography style to the font selection, start updating and working the changes into your new brand.

-And of course, shameless plug: if you’d rather have some outside help when creating this new visual brand, I’d love to chat.
+And of course, shameless plug: if you’d rather have some outside help, I’d love to chat.
 You can contact me here and let’s get the conversation started!

 All my best,

 Additional Brand Personality resources

 Want to learn even more about Seasonal Brand Theory and color psychology?
 Click here.